hav4ik/hav4ik.github.io/articles/_posts/2018-11-25-music-sheet-colorization.md

 excerpt: "Irregular scans?
 Without using fancy Neural Nets?
 Only traditional Computer Vision?
 In just one night?
 Easy, hold my beer!"
 ---

+This text is a placeholder.
+I'll write a proper post later when I have time.
+Project link: [https://github.com/hav4ik/sheet-colorization](https://github.com/hav4ik/sheet-colorization).